International Citizens Insurance Logo

 In short, it’s best to avoid any temptation to use drugs during your trip.
 Not only will it keep you safe, but it’ll also ensure you avoid any interactions with law enforcement that could ruin your travel experience.
 It’s simply not worth the risk!

-10. Keep Your Health Information on You
+10. Keep Your Health Information with You

-If possible, carry your health information in both your native language and Japanese, as it can make communication smoother if you need medical help.
 Also, keep emergency contact numbers for local hospitals or clinics handy.
 Being prepared with this vital information can help ensure your safety and reduce stress during unexpected situations.

 Travel Safe and Stress-Free in Japan